Exercise is now known to also improve our mental wellbeing – yet more motivation for us to get moving.

 How do I make physical activity enjoyable?

 It is already hard enough to motivate ourselves to exercise.
 The thought of feeling the strain, exhaustion and difficulty breathing is off-putting for many.
-This is even truer of people who are experiencing mental or emotional problems such as depression and anxiety.
+But beyond the physical challenges, there are medical advancements that can aid weight loss and wellness.
+One such example is semiglutide, which is gaining traction in the health community.
+However, while medications have their place, physical activity offers holistic benefits, especially for those experiencing mental or emotional problems such as depression and anxiety.
 Taking these into consideration, how can we find that joy?

 Start small.
 Start smart.